She said, "Don't make others suffer for your personal hatred.": Production

+Akio Satsukawa and Neon Genesis Evangelion director Hideaki Anno wrote the script for "She said, 'Don't make others suffer for your personal hatred., while Masayuki handled the storyboards.
+Hiroyuki Ishido served as director for the installment.
+Satoshi Shiteta worked as a chief animator, while Mitsumu Wogi served as assistant character designer.
+The production also involved other companies, including Studio Ye Seong, Vega Entertainment, and Studio Deen.
+Megumi Hayashibara, Yūko Miyamura, Miki Nagasawa, and Junko Iwao, voice actresses of several main characters in the series, played audible announcers in various sequences of "She said, 'Don't make others suffer for your personal hatred.
+Hayashibara also voiced a DJ speaker audible in the background in the scene where Shinji and Misato argue in the car.
+In addition to the original soundtrack, composed by Shirō Sagisu, the staff used the song "Bay side love story" by Masami Okui during the installment.
+Yōko Takahashi, who had already sung the opening theme song, also sang a 4beat version of "Fly Me to the Moon" used as the episode's closing theme song.
+In late home video editions of the series, the staff replaced the 4beat version with a new cover named "Misato Main".

 In 1993, Gainax published a presentation document for Neon Genesis Evangelion entitled New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho), containing the initial synopsis for the twelfth episode.
 The Proposal document was then published in 1994.
 In the Proposal, the installment was supposed to be entitled "An Eighteen-Second Miracle" (18秒の奇跡, 18-byō no kiseki).
-The Angel initially envisaged as the enemy of the episode was not to be Sahaquiel, but an Angel named Turel, "the rock of God", and only in the making did the plans change.
-Writer Virginie Nebbia compared Turel design, similar to a giant floating head, with the Emperor Neo mask from Nadia: The Secret of Blue Water.
-Sahaquiel was initially supposed to look like a thin string, similar to Armisael, in order to show the audience that the Evangelion enemies can also be non-anthropomorphic.
-Series director Hideaki Anno personally worked on its design, which, unlike the Ultraman-like designs of the other Angels, resembles the actual Biblical Angels.
-According to Anno, the original scenario in fact included an "origami Angel" with a shape similar to the Möbius strip.
-Akio Satsukawa and Anno wrote the script, while Masayuki handled the storyboards.
-Hiroyuki Ishido served as director for the installment.
-Satoshi Shiteta worked as a chief animator, while Mitsumu Wogi served as assistant character designer.
-The production also involved other companies, including Studio Ye Seong, Vega Entertainment and Studio Deen.
+The Angel initially envisaged as the enemy of the episode was not to be Sahaquiel, but an Angel named Turel, "the rock of God".
+Writer Virginie Nebbia compared Turel's design, similar to a giant floating head, with the Emperor Neo mask from Nadia: The Secret of Blue Water.
+Sahaquiel was initially supposed to look like a thin string instead, similar to Armisael, in order to show the audience that the Evangelion enemies can also be non-anthropomorphic.
+Series director Hideaki Anno eventually worked on Armisael's design, which, unlike the Ultraman-like designs of the other Angels, resembles the actual Biblical Angels.
+According to Anno, the series scenario originally included an "origami Angel" with a shape similar to the Möbius strip.
+Animator Mitsuo Iso proposed removing Turel, the "bomb Angel", inserting an Angel capable of disassembling himself instead.
+In Iso's proposals, Kaji would have used a ceramic fighter against the Angel.
+The idea was put forward that the Angels were gradually learning from battles against humans; Turel's suicide bomb attack would have benefited the following Angel.
+His notes also contain the phrase: "I'd like to see something like this Aum by Sadamoto".
+Furthermore, Gainax originally planned for Adam to have two wings rather than the four seen in the final version.